I've heard of people keeping letters, including under their pillow, but never one permanently about your person. This letter from the...read more

 Coming from a superb storyteller, this comment on the secret of the Great Stories is refreshing and insightful.
 It has long fascinated...read more

 I always liked Ezra Pound's definition of the poet as being the 'antenna of the race'.
 Here Wallace Stevens enlarges their role to an...read more

 A fine injunction to a writer, first to face truth and then to give unhidden all the details.
 Neither is easy.
 'Face truth,...read more

 Iris Origo (1902-88) was an English writer who grew up in Italy and married an Italian.
 Together they bought and renovated an estate in...read more

 A quote to note

 Drawing on thousands of sparkling, moving and inspiring quotations amassed during decades of attentive reading.
-These will be added in the days and months ahead, to delight the mind and spirit, take care of your gift-giving needs, and improve the world’s Powerpoint presentations beyond belief.
-And coming soon, in searchable form.
+To delight your mind and spirit and improve your presentations beyond belief.

 More marvelous metaphors on Mondays … Monday, metaphor day.